tirthpatell/fia-f1-docs-bot/README.md

 ## Configuration

 The bot is configured using environment variables.
 See the Quick Start section for the required variables.

+### URL Shortener Configuration

+The bot uses a URL shortener service to create shortened links to the original FIA documents.
+This allows the bot to include direct links in posts without exceeding Threads' character limits.

+Required environment variables for the URL shortener:
+- `SHORTENER_API_KEY`: API key for authentication with the shortener service
+- `SHORTENER_URL`: Base URL of the shortener service (e.g., https://shortener.example.com)

+The shortened URLs will be included in the post text, allowing users to easily access the original documents.

 ## Contributing